Panagora Asset Management Inc. Invests $23.07 Million in Performance Food Group (NYSE:PFGC)

-Panagora Asset Management Inc. acquired a new position in Performance Food Group (NYSE:PFGC – Get Rating) in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor acquired 453,149 shares of the food distribution company’s stock, valued at approximately $23,070,000.
-Panagora Asset Management Inc. owned approximately 0.29% of Performance Food Group as of its most recent SEC filing.
+Panagora Asset Management Inc. acquired a new stake in Performance Food Group (NYSE:PFGC – Get Rating) during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm acquired 453,149 shares of the food distribution company’s stock, valued at approximately $23,070,000.
+Panagora Asset Management Inc. owned about 0.29% of Performance Food Group as of its most recent SEC filing.

-Several other large investors also recently made changes to their positions in PFGC.
-William Blair Investment Management LLC boosted its stake in shares of Performance Food Group by 14.0% in the first quarter.
-William Blair Investment Management LLC now owns 6,060,054 shares of the food distribution company’s stock valued at $308,517,000 after purchasing an additional 742,073 shares during the period.
-Jennison Associates LLC boosted its stake in shares of Performance Food Group by 4.2% in the first quarter.
-Jennison Associates LLC now owns 3,292,041 shares of the food distribution company’s stock valued at $167,598,000 after purchasing an additional 131,405 shares during the period.
-Geode Capital Management LLC boosted its stake in shares of Performance Food Group by 1.9% in the fourth quarter.
-Geode Capital Management LLC now owns 2,545,787 shares of the food distribution company’s stock valued at $116,826,000 after purchasing an additional 47,321 shares during the period.
-Eaton Vance Management boosted its stake in shares of Performance Food Group by 20.4% in the fourth quarter.
-Eaton Vance Management now owns 2,508,303 shares of the food distribution company’s stock valued at $115,086,000 after purchasing an additional 425,029 shares during the period.
-Finally, GW&K Investment Management LLC boosted its stake in shares of Performance Food Group by 13.2% in the first quarter.
-GW&K Investment Management LLC now owns 2,449,510 shares of the food distribution company’s stock valued at $124,705,000 after purchasing an additional 284,954 shares during the period.
-Institutional investors and hedge funds own 99.68% of the company’s stock.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Private Capital Group LLC boosted its position in shares of Performance Food Group by 61.4% during the first quarter.
+Private Capital Group LLC now owns 560 shares of the food distribution company’s stock worth $29,000 after buying an additional 213 shares during the period.
+Covestor Ltd acquired a new position in shares of Performance Food Group during the fourth quarter worth approximately $46,000.
+First Horizon Advisors Inc. boosted its position in shares of Performance Food Group by 31.2% during the fourth quarter.
+First Horizon Advisors Inc. now owns 1,031 shares of the food distribution company’s stock worth $48,000 after buying an additional 245 shares during the period.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA acquired a new position in shares of Performance Food Group during the first quarter worth approximately $58,000.
+Finally, Mitsubishi UFJ Trust & Banking Corp acquired a new position in shares of Performance Food Group during the first quarter worth approximately $71,000.
+99.68% of the stock is owned by institutional investors and hedge funds.

-In related news, insider George L. Holm sold 32,904 shares of Performance Food Group stock in a transaction dated Thursday, August 25th.
-The shares were sold at an average price of $51.56, for a total value of $1,696,530.24.
-Following the sale, the insider now directly owns 1,465,015 shares in the company, valued at approximately $75,536,173.40.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In the last three months, insiders have sold 33,904 shares of company stock worth $1,744,330.
-2.60% of the stock is currently owned by insiders.
+In other Performance Food Group news, insider George L. Holm sold 32,904 shares of the business’s stock in a transaction on Thursday, August 25th.
+The shares were sold at an average price of $51.56, for a total transaction of $1,696,530.24.
+Following the sale, the insider now directly owns 1,465,015 shares of the company’s stock, valued at approximately $75,536,173.40.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Insiders have sold a total of 33,904 shares of company stock valued at $1,744,330 in the last three months.
+2.60% of the stock is currently owned by company insiders.

 Performance Food Group Company, through its subsidiaries, markets and distributes food and food-related products in the United States.
 It operates through two segments, Foodservice and Vistar.
 The company offers a range of frozen foods, groceries, candy, snacks, beverages, cigarettes, and other tobacco products, as well as beef, pork, poultry, and seafood.